 There are penalties for unreasonable delays or denied benefits — One of the biggest frustrations for injured workers are the slow response times from insurers.
 Calls may not be returned for days if at all.
 Insurers may also deny claims for various reasons.
 In Iowa, workers’ compensation insurers may be sanctioned for any unreasonable denial or delay in processing your claim.

 You can get a second opinion — While you are obligated to use your employer’s medical provider for treatment, once you are given a disability rating, you are entitled to get a second opinion from another doctor.
 The cost of this exam must be covered by your workers’ compensation insurance carrier.

 Insurance companies may not tell you everything you are entitled to receive as part of your claim.
 Their goal is to minimize costs.
 A workers’ compensation lawyer works to level the playing field by making sure you get ALL the benefits you are entitled to receive.

 Do you want to know more?
-Schedule a complimentary consultation with Loney & Schueller, LLC, either by contacting our firm online, calling 515-225-4485 or calling toll-free at 888-857-9266.
-Based in Des Moines, our firm represents clients throughout the state of Iowa.
+Schedule a complimentary consultation with Loney & Schueller, LLC, either by contacting our firm online, calling 515-225-4485.
+Based in West Des Moines, our firm represents clients throughout the state of Iowa.